wp-plugins/who-owns-your-country/README.txt

 You can make changes in the "Owners" settings page.
 For example, you can decide what slug defines the owner's URLs.
 By default, it's *owners*.
 If your WordPress site is configured to have permalinks (post name), then the address of an owner will be: yourwebsite/owners/name-of-the-owner.
 And the place where the guests can look for owners will be: yourwebsite/owners.

-Please let us know if you have any doubts!
+Please let us know if you have any doubts by writing to us at our [support forum](http://wordpress.org/support/plugin/who-owns-your-country).

 == Translations ==

 Who Owns Your Country is a fully internationalized (i.e. fully translateable) plugin.
-If you would like to make a translation of the plugin to your language, you can do it online here at our [translation platform](https://osx6cfk.oneskyapp.com/collaboration/project?id=6944).
+If you would like to make a translation of the plugin to your language, you can do it online at our [translation platform](https://osx6cfk.oneskyapp.com/collaboration/project?id=6944).
 If your language is not listed there, please send a message to us at contato@proprietariosdobrasil.org.br .
 We'll immediately add your language for you to start translating.

 = Available languages =